neild001/SeekArc/README.md

 # Sample Project

 You can see the SeekArc working in the sample application.
 Just check out the library and sample application as two separate projects and import them into eclipse.
 Make sure that the Sample app is setup to correctly use the library project.
-The sample app will let you explore the attributes that can be set on the SeekArc
+The sample app will let you explore the attributes that can be set on the SeekArc.

 <div align="center">
   <img height="400px" src="../raw/sample_app.png"/>